New White House Press Secretary Said Coronavirus Would Not Reach United States

-Kayleigh McEnany was announced Tuesday as the new White House Press Secretary, replacing Stephanie Grisham, who didn’t once brief the press.
-As reported by Raw Story, McEnany previously appeared on Fox News’ Trish Regan Primetime and suggested that Donald Trump would stop coronavirus from reaching American shores.
+On Tuesday Kayleigh McEnany was announced as the new White House Press Secretary, replacing Stephanie Grisham, who didn’t once brief the press.
+As reported by Raw Story, McEnany previously appeared on Fox Business’ Trish Regan Primetime and suggested that Donald Trump would stop coronavirus from reaching American shores.

 “This president will always put America first, he will always protect American citizens,” McEnany told Trish Regan, who is no longer with the network after controversially dismissing COVID-19 as an attempt to take down the president.